ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-jholland-mops-taxonomy.md

 in passing.
 The intent is to provide a point of reference for future solution proposals to use in describing how new technologies address or avoid these existing observed problems.

+##Venues for Contribution and Discussion

+Note to RFC Editor: Please remove this section before publication

+(To the editor: check this repository URL after the draft is adopted.
+The working group may create its own repository)

+This document is in the Github repository at https://github.com/GrumpyOldTroll/ietf-mops-drafts.
+Readers are welcome to open issues and send pull requests for this document.

+Substantial discussion of this document should take place on the MOPS working group mailing list (mops@ietf.org).

 #Bandwidth Provisioning